-- 284.140 The unclassified service of the State consists of the following state officers or employees in the Executive Department of the State Government who receive annual salaries for their services: - 1.
-Members of boards and commissions, and heads of departments, agencies and institutions required by law to be appointed. - 2.
-Except as otherwise provided in NRS 223.085, 223.600 and 232.461 and section 9 of this act, all persons required by law to be appointed by the Governor or heads of departments or agencies appointed by the Governor or by boards. - 3.
-All employees other than elerical in the Office of the Attorney General fand the State Public Defender required by law to be appointed by the Attorney General . [or the State Public Defender.] - 4.
-Except as otherwise provided by the Board of Regents of the University of Nevada pursuant to NRS 306.251, officers and members of the teaching staff and the staffs of the Agricultural Extension Department and Experiment Station of the Nevada System of Higher Education, or any other state institution of learning, and student employees of these institutions.
-Custodial, elerical or maintenance employees of these institutions are in the classified service.
-The Board of Regents of the University of Nevada shall assist the Administrator in carrying out the provisions of this chapter applicable to the Nevada System of Higher Education. - 5.
-All other officers and employees authorized by law to be employed in the unclassified service.]
-(Deleted by amendment.) - Sec.
-31. Section 35 of chapter 460.
-Statutes of Nevada 2017, at page 2943, is hereby amended to read as follows: - Sec.
+- (a) The board of county commissioners covering all cases handled by his or her office during the preceding year. - (b) The Department of Indigent Defense Services created by section 9 of this act which includes any information required by the Department. - 2.
+The board of county commissioners of each county with a public defender or which contracts for indigent defense services shall provide an annual report to the Department on or before May 1 of each year.
+The report must include any information requested by the Department concerning the provision of indigent defense services in the county and must include, without limitation, the plan for the provision of indigent defense services for the county for the next fiscal year. - 3.
+As used in this section, "indigent defense services" has the meaning ascribed to it in NRS 180.004. - Sec.
+30. (Deleted by amendment.) - Sec.
+31. Section 35 of chapter 460, Statutes of Nevada 2017, at page 2943, is hereby amended to read as follows:

+Sec.
 35. 1.
-This act becomes effective on July 1, 2017. [, and expires] - 2.
-Sections 1, 3, 5, 6 and 8 to 34, inclusive, of this act expire by limitation on June 30, 2019. - Sec.
+This act becomes effective on July 1, 2017. [, and expires1

+- 2. Sections 1, 3, 5, 6 and 8 to 34, inclusive, of this act expire by limitation on June 30, 2019. - Sec.
 31.3.
 The members of the Board on Indigent Defense Services created by section 6 of this act shall serve initial terms ending on: - 1.
-June 30, 2022, for the members appointed by the Chief Justice of the Nevada Supreme Court, the Majority Leader of the Senate, the Speaker of the Assembly and the Governor pursuant to subparagraphs (1) to (5), inclusive, of paragraph (a) of subsection 1 of section 6 of this act. - June 30, 2021, for two of the members selected by the Nevada Association of Counties pursuant to subparagraph (6) of paragraph (a) of subsection 1 of section 6 of this act, as determined by the Nevada Association of Counties. - 3.
+June 30, 2022, for the members appointed by the Chief Justice of the Nevada Supreme Court, the Majority Leader of the Senate, the Speaker of the Assembly and the Governor pursuant to subparagraphs (1) to (5), inclusive, of paragraph (a) of subsection 1 of section 6 of this act. - 2.
+June 30, 2021, for two of the members selected by the Nevada Association of Counties pursuant to subparagraph (6) of paragraph (a) of subsection 1 of section 6 of this act, as determined by the Nevada Association of Counties. - 3.
 June 30, 2021, for the member selected by the Board of County Commissioners of Washoe County pursuant to subparagraph (8) of paragraph (a) of subsection 1 of section 6 of this act and one of the members selected by the Board of County Commissioners of Clark County pursuant to subparagraph (7) of paragraph (a) of subsection 1 of section 6 of this act, as determined by the respective Boards. - 4.
 June 30, 2020, for all of the remaining members. - Sec.
 31.5.
-[1.
-There is hereby appropriated from the State General Fund to the Department of Indigent Defense Services created by section 9 of this act the sum of \$15,000,000 to be used to award grants to counties which are required to pay more than budgeted in the previous year plus inflation to provide indigent defense services in a manner that meets the standards for the provision of indigent
+(Deleted by amendment.) - Sec.
+32. The provisions of subsection 1 of NRS 218D.380 do not apply to any provision of this act which adds or revises a requirement to submit a report to the Legislature. - Sec.
+33. This act becomes effective: - 1.
+Upon passage and approval for the purpose of recruiting and selecting the Executive Director and employees of the Department of Indigent Defense Services created by section 9 of this act, and performing any other preliminary administrative tasks that are necessary to carry out the provisions of this act. - 2.
+Upon passage and approval for the purpose of appointing members to the Board on Indigent Defense Services created by section 6 of this act.
+Members must be appointed by the Governor, the Majority Leader of the Senate, the Speaker of the